richardbarran/django-photologue/README.rst

 ==========

 Improved image management and photo gallery application for the Django web framework.
 Use it to quickly put together photo galleries.
+Use Photologue's power to modify your photos, for example by adding effects or watermarks.

 Examples
 --------
-We have a few `examples of sites using Photologue <https://github.com/jdriscoll/django-photologue/wiki/Examples-and-forks>`_ on our wiki.
+We have some `examples of sites using Photologue <https://github.com/jdriscoll/django-photologue/wiki/Examples-and-forks>`_ on our wiki.

 Documentation
 -------------